 No. 9 Indiana – The defending Big Ten indoor champions bring another stacked distance squad to the championships.
 Zachary Mayhew and Andy Bayer are ranked seventh and eighth in the Division I, respectively, in the 3000m, and Bayer is a member of the Hoosiers’ No. 2-ranked DMR squad.
 In the pole vault, national champion Derek Drouin owns the second-best mark in the country this season.

-– Wisconsin hangs its hat on its distance program.
+No. 10 Wisconsin – Wisconsin hangs its hat on its distance program.
 Maverick Darling and Mohammed Ahmed are ranked sixth and ninth, respectively, in the 5000m this season.
 Austin Mudd is contender in the 800m, as he is currently No. 8 in Division I.

 No. 15 Minnesota – Winners of three of the last four Big Ten indoor titles, the Gophers always perform well at the conference meet.
 Minnesota is led by weight throwers Micah Hegerle and Jon Lehman, ranked second and fifth in the nation, respectively.
 Harun Abda is ranked sixth in the 800m.